 - Fitness Center: Small but well-equipped gym with free weights and cardio-training machines by Technogym.
 Personal training is available on request for an additional fee.
 Open daily to hotel guests from 5am-12am.

 - Private Pools/Jacuzzis: The Belle Etoile suite features a marble Jacuzzi tub overlooking Montmartre.

 Le Meurice – Food and Drink

-- Restaurant: Two on-site restaurants.
-Le Meurice Alain Ducasse has two Michelin stars, specializes in French fine dining, and has a gorgeous Philippe Starck-designed interior.
-It is open for lunch and dinner, and is closed in August.
-Reservations recommended.
-Restaurant Le Dalí offers traditional French and Mediterranean cuisine for breakfast, lunch, afternoon tea, dinner, and Sunday brunch in a slightly more casual (but still gorgeous) setting.
+- Restaurant: 2 on-site restaurants.
+Le Meurice Alain Ducasse has 2 Michelin stars, specializes in French fine dining, and has a gorgeous Philippe Starck-designed interior.
+It is open for lunch and dinner and is closed in August.
+Reservations recommended. • Restaurant Le Dalí offers traditional French and Mediterranean cuisine for breakfast, lunch, afternoon tea, dinner, and Sunday brunch in a slightly more casual (but still gorgeous) setting.

 - Lounge/Bar: Bar 228 is an intimate cocktail lounge, beautifully decorated in dark woods, leather, frescoes, Carrara marble, copper, brass, and stainless steel.
 Open daily from 5pm-1am.